 Example

-We can study the relationship between the term number in a non-numeric pattern and the number of elements that make up that term.
-The term number is written in the first column (or row) of a table of values and the number of elements that make up that term (value of the term) is written in the second column (or row).
-The recursive pattern of the terms in the second column (or row) can be used to extend the table of values.
+It is possible to study the relationship between the position of a term in a growing pattern and the number of objects that compose it.
+The position of the term is written in the first column (or row) and the number of objects that make up the term (term value) is written in the second column (or row).
+The regularity rule of the terms in the second column (or row) can be used to extend the table of values.

 The table of values can be arranged vertically or horizontally and is separated into columns or rows.
 It is a good idea to vary the layout of the table of values so that students get used to both layouts.